ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/block_server_structure.rst

 When a file is modified the Event Handlers will:

 1. Check files against the schema
-2. Load the files into a dummy ConfigServerManager
+2. Load the files into a dummy InactiveConfigHolder
 3. Update the PVs in the ConfigListManager (using a lock as the handler is on a different thread).
 The ConfigListManager must then pass this up to the BlockServer object to modify the CONFIGS/COMPS PVs.
 4. Update version control with the modifications